sourcegraph/Packages/README.md

 > **These packages are developed against the latest [Sublime Text Dev Build](http://sublimetext.com/dev).
 Bugs may exist on older builds, and the format used is not compatible with builds older than 4095.**

+For work on the Sourcegraph fork, follow the instructions for [Making Changes](./MakingChanges.md) instead of following the instructions below.

 ## Installation

 If you want to make changes to these packages and test them locally, fork this repository and then symlink the changed packages into your *Packages* folder.